About Acoustic Blues

 Workshop

 Participants learn “knee-to-knee,” in intimate sessions with diverse instruments and artist faculty.
-Daily classroom instruction covers traditional acoustic blues, performance, history, songs, and styles, as well as technical skills and how to play well with others.
+Daily classroom instruction covers traditional blues, performance, history, songs, and styles, as well as technical skills and how to play well with others.
 Afternoons include discussions on relative topics.
 Each evening, participants enjoy faculty concerts, fireside chats, jam sessions, and house parties.

 Most artist faculty teach two one-hour instrument sessions daily.
 Sessions are in various styles and techniques and focus on certain traditional methods.
 Instrumentation includes guitar, harmonica, piano, mandolin, violin, bass, banjo, ukulele, washboard, voice, and accordion.
 Class also offered in performance, improv, ensembles, and a gospel choir that gathers in the afternoon.